-The president's executive staff reports directly to the president and includes the following: the executive vice president and provost, senior vice president for operations and administration, vice president for advancement, vice president for research and innovation, vice president for diversity, inclusion, and strategic affairs, and the executive director of the office of the president.
-Other direct reports to the president include the director of athletics; the executive director of audit, risk, and compliance; the executive director of governmental relations; university legal counsel; and the vice president for information technology and chief information officer.
-The director of internal audit has a dual reporting line to the president and Board of Visitors.
-The vice provost for inclusion and diversity and vice president for strategic affairs has a dual reporting line to the president and provost.
+The president's executive staff reports directly to the president and includes the following: the executive vice president and provost, senior vice president and chief business officer, vice president for advancement, vice president for strategic affairs and diversity, inclusion, and strategic affairs, and the executive director of the office of the president.
+Other diversity.
+Other director reports to the president include the vice president and executive director of the Innovation Campus, director of athletics; the executive director of audit, risk, and compliance; the executive director of governmental relations; university legal counsel; the vice president for information technology and chief information officer, and the university ombuds.
+The director of audit, risk, and compliance has a dual reporting line to the president and Board of Visitors.
+The vice president for strategic affairs and diversity, inclusion, and strategic affairs has a dual reporting line to the president and executive vice president and provost.

-The directors and executive officers of the individual agencies, services, and regulatory activities report directly to the vice president under whom the president has placed each organization.
+The directors and executive officers of individual agencies, services, and regulatory activities report directly to the vice president under whom the president has placed each organization.